abbbi/qmpbackup/README.md

 Multiple disks attached to the virtual machine are backed up concurrently.

-Bitmaps will be added with persistent option flag, which means they are stored permanently and are available between virtual machine shutdowns.
+During full and incremental backup, bitmaps will be created with `persistent option flag`.
+This means QEMU attempts to store them in the QCOW images, so they are available between virtual machine shutdowns.
+The attached QCOW images must be in qcow(v3) format, for this to work.

+If you cant convert your QCOW images to newer formats, you still can use the backup mode `copy`: it allows to execute a complete full backup but no further incremental backups.

 Second step is to change some data within your virtual machine and let *qmpbackup* create an incremental backup for you, this works by: